A unique training powered by Dutch Cycling Embassy teaching you the CROW Bike Manual and providing you the Dutch Experience first-hand

 When and where

-The provisional outline of the course is as follows and remains subject to change.
 The programme is designed on the concept of action learning.
 Concepts are explained by experienced trainers and guest speakers and supported by practical examples, observed in field trips, and applied in exercises.
-Field trips consist of visits to and observations in the cities of Amsterdam, Rotterdam and Breda.
+Field trips consist of visits to and observations in the cities of Utrecht, Rotterdam and Breda.

 Day 1 – Monday